 Where to Eat and Drink in Ubud

-There is a lovely restaurant at the Pura Taman Saraswati, just up from the main crossroads.
-Cafe Lotus overlooks the lotus ponds of the temple, we enjoyed tea and cakes and watched the fish whilst seated on the floor at low tables.
-Kids love that combination of cake, unusual table etiquette and fish.
-They are simple creatures.
+There was a lovely restaurant at the Pura Taman Saraswati, just up from the main crossroads.
+Cafe Lotus overlooked the lotus ponds of the temple, we enjoyed tea and cakes and watched the fish while seated on the floor at low tables.
+In 2025 it was closed for building work.
+Hopefully, it will be back.

 For a fancy family meal out, try Bridges.
 Good dining is very affordable for a family in Ubud, treat yourself!